• Skip to main content

 1. Suggested to staff to purchase on their own.

-2. Partially subsidized by your organization (we provide you with a customized coupon code for % or $ discount).
+2. Partially subsidized by your organization (we provide you with a customized coupon code for discount).

-3. Purchased outright by your organization as a benefit for staff (bulk purchase discounts are available).
+3. Purchased outright by your organization as a benefit for staff (volume discounts are available).

 Pricing